 » For an in depth guide about this experience check out the writeup of Visiting the Vatican.

-For highly rated hotels with great location & price, check out these for your stay in Rome:
+For highly rated Rome hotels with great location & price, check out these for nights 5 & 6:

 Day 6 – Rome Part II

 To begin day 6 of Italy you will make your way all around the city of Rome.
-There is so much to see and explore in the city but some of the main places you can make stops at include:
+The city has a ton to offer its visitors but I wanted to list out some of the highlights that Rome has to offer.
+You can make your way to the following five attractions and then if you have some more time, just enjoy wandering the city streets.
+Some of the main places you can make stops at include:

 1) The Colosseum